 MSF’s inflatable hospital, set up in Tacloban, will serve as the main referral hospital in the area.
 In its first two days of operations, the hospital team carried out 52 emergency room consultations, 303 outpatient consultations and six surgeries.
 MSF is also running temporary hospitals in tents in Burauen and Tanauan on Leyte island and in Guiuan on Samar island where the team carries around 300 consultations per day.
 MSF teams are also helping to restore medical services at Ministry of Health hospitals, health centres in Tacloban, Santa Fe and Burauen on Leyte island, Balasan on Panay Island and Guiuan on Samar island.
 Teams are providing health care, repairing damaged buildings, providing medical supplies, drugs and staff and setting up ambulance services.

 Many patients are coming to MSF clinics displaying symptoms reflecting the psychological impact of the disaster.
-Mental health teams are now working in areas of Samar, Leyte and Panay islands, conducting group and individual sessions, raising awareness about psychological responses to trauma and training local staff to recognise acute cases.
+Mental health teams are now working in areas of Samar, Leyte and Panay islands, conducting group and individual sessions, raising awareness about psychological responses to trauma and training local staff to recognize acute cases.

 The early aid response after Typhoon Haiyan struck on 8 November was delayed because of damaged and congested airports, roads and ports, and the scarcity of fuel and vehicles.
 These difficulties have eased somewhat, and MSF is increasingly able to transport staff and supplies, though logistical constraints remain due to the geography of the area.
 MSF now has more than 200 international staff on the ground, supported by local staff, who are working in 4 hospitals, 8 health centres, and are running mobile clinics in 37 locations.
 Since 8 November MSF medical teams have provided nearly 6,500 outpatient consultations, admitted 58 patients in inpatient wards, assisted in 14 deliveries, performed 220 minor surgical procedures and 400 mental health sessions (figures until 21 November 2013).